True North

-Idris and Seun go through grade school experiencing challenges and prospects for African American boys of all socioeconomic backgrounds.
+Follow Idris and his best friend Seun from kindergarten through high school for a personal look at the achievement challenges and prospects for African American boys of all socioeconomic backgrounds in America.

 Joe Brewster is a psychiatrist trained at the at the renowned McLean Hospital in Massachusetts.
 He uses his training as a jumping board for the issues he tackles as a filmmaker.
 From the post-traumatic stress syndrome experienced by former child soldiers in his feature film, The Killing Zone; to the complex alienation of black prison guards in his first… Show more